Is Le Creuset Enamel Toxic or Safe in 2023?

 Le Creuset does contain very small, trace amounts of heavy metals, which is the case with all cookware made from iron.
 These heavy metals do include nickel, lead, cadmium, and chromium.
 However, as previously stated in our article, this does not mean that Le Creuset pots and pans are toxic.

-Actually, the amount of these metals which are detected in Le Creuset products are so small that even over extended periods of use, they do not pose any threat to the health of human owners.
+Actually, the amount of these metals which are detected in Le Creuset products is so small that even over extended periods of use, they do not pose any threat to the health of human owners.
 In addition, products that are covered in a Le Creuset enamel coating can actually reduce the risk of iron and other heavy metals leaching into your food.

 Is scratched enamel cookware safe?